Darthfett/mineflayer-blockfinder/README.md

 ## Documentation

-### bot.findBlock(point, blockMatchType, options, callback)
+### bot.findBlock(options, callback)

 Finds the nearest block(s) to the given point.
+ * `options` - Additional options for the search:
- * `point` - The start position of the search.
+   - `point` - The start position of the search.
- * `blockMatchType` - A function that returns true if the given block is a match.
+   - `blockMatchType` - A function that returns true if the given block is a match.
 Also supports this value being a block id or array of block ids.
- * `options` - Additional options for the search:
-   - `radius` - The radius of the search, defaults to 64.
+   - `maxDistance` - The furthest distance for the search, defaults to 64.
    - `count` - The number of blocks to find at most, defaults to 1.
  * `callback` - A callback function to get the result.
 Function signature: